 Nominations process and profiling

 Within day nominations will be on an hourly basis and up to 1/24 of the specified daily rate will be available in each complete hour after the lead time for notification.
-Lead times differ according to the time of the year, as shown below.
+Lead times differ according to the time of the year, as shown below..[NOT NEEDED – THIS IS SAME AS BGS AND IS MARKET INTERPRETATION ALREADY]

 Nominations should either be made on the EnBank internet nomination site (www.enbank.co.uk) or by facsimile.
 Nominations must be completed using the EnBank form of nomination and Customers must specify full details.
 Day ahead nominations must be received up to 12:30pm on the day before the gas day.
 Lead times are measured from the time of receipt by Enron.
 For instance, if the lead time is 2 hours and a nomination for withdrawal is received at 16:30, then up to 1/24 of booked deliverability will be available in each of the 11 hours remaining in the gas day.
 No scaling factors apply to any injections or withdrawals.